We may receive compensation when you click on links to products from our partners.

 Equipment is your priority when it comes to online learning.
 Most people invest in laptops for this reason.
 However, you can invest in a desktop with a webcam instead.

 Many consider desktops cheaper and more efficient than laptops.
 They also run more smoothly during online classes.
-But sadly, you can’t bring them anywhere else aside for your home.
+But sadly, you can’t bring them anywhere else aside from your home.
 However, since you’ll be staying at home for your classes, you don’t need to get your equipment anywhere else.
 Hence, making the desktop the cheaper and more efficient option.

 Once you’ve gotten your equipment set up, it’s time for you to check your costs.